 Once you click on the Show option, it will show the Trend and the confidence bands.

 It will open a new window called the Trend Lines Options.
-Here you can change the default Linear Model to Logarithmic, Exponential, Polynomial, etc. Here, we will remove the Confidence bars.
+You can change the default Linear Model to Logarithmic, Exponential, Polynomial, etc. Here, we will remove the Confidence bars.
 To do this, please uncheck the Show Confidence bands option.

-It removes the confidence bars from Scatter Plot
+It removes the confidence bars from Scatter Plot.

 Remove Trend Line

-Add Colors to Scatter Plot
+Add Colors to Scatter Chart

 This example shows how to add colors to the Tableau Scatter Plot.
 For this, drag and drop the English Country Region Name from Dimensions Region to the Color field in the Marks card.
 It means each country has its own color.